 Category Archives: Meeting announcement

-Join us at 6:30 PM, July 30, at a new location for this month: Jack’s Restaurant & Bar, located at the Northwest corner of the Westgate Shopping Mall in San Jose, near Campbell (1502 Saratoga Ave, San Jose, CA 95129) and via ZOOM.
+Join us at 6:30 PM, September 24, at Jack’s Restaurant & Bar, located at the Northwest corner of the Westgate Shopping Mall in San Jose, near Campbell (1502 Saratoga Ave, San Jose, CA 95129) and via ZOOM.
 This month’s topic is

 Meeting of March 26, 2024